isabella232/consumerview_integration_guide/README.md

 ## Overview

 Experian Data Quality is now introducing enrichment into Aperture Data Studio.
-Experian Marketing Services and EDQ have combined to integrate Consumer View Data into Aperture Data Studio.
+Experian Marketing Services and EDQ have collaborated to integrate Consumer View Data into Aperture Data Studio.

 ## Installation prerequisites
 Before starting, it's important to make sure you have access to the following